GiggInnovations/gigg-knowledge-base/gpt_inbox_search.md

 # Inbox Search

 The search bar helps locate specific posts in the social inbox by keyword, platform, or text content.
+Takes place in Gigg.

 ## Key Features